 Medications that affect hormones, like birth control pills, can help control acne.
 You might also discuss antibiotic pills and prescription retinoids with a dermatologist.
 There are also antibiotics that are effective.

 Ready to take care of your skin?
-We got you.
+Start your free skincare assessment with Felix.

 The views expressed here are those of the author and, as with the rest of the content on Active Ingredients, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare provider.